Limited Project Availability

 Selecting the appropriate image format is crucial for optimization.

-JPEGs are widely used for photographs and images with a broad spectrum of colors due to their efficient compression algorithms that reduce file size while maintaining acceptable quality.
+• JPEGs: Widely used for photographs and images with a broad spectrum of colors due to their efficient compression algorithms that reduce file size while maintaining acceptable quality.

-WebP, a newer format developed by Google, provides an excellent balance between quality and compression, often delivering smaller file sizes than JPEG and PNG without noticeable loss in quality.
-This format is increasingly supported by modern browsers and is a strong choice for web design.
+• WebP: A newer format developed by Google that provides an excellent balance between quality and compression, often delivering smaller file sizes than JPEG and PNG without noticeable loss in quality.

 Tools and Techniques for Image Optimization